 \section{Technical Validation}

-\subsection{Dataset and Label Validation:}
+\subsection{Dataset and Label Validation}

-All ultrasound clips in the ERDES dataset were collected between June 2010 and March 2022 at the University of Arizona under IRB-approved protocols.
+All ultrasound clips in the ERDES dataset were collected between June 2010 and March 2022 at the University of Arizona under protocols approved by the IRB.
 Each clip was labeled by three ocular ultrasound experts to ensure diagnostic accuracy and reliability.
 Additional quality control steps were applied to ensure scientific validity and clinical relevance.

-\subsection{Benchmarking and Training Setup:}
+\subsection{Benchmarking and Training Setup}